 Then of course, there are the hotels and Michelin-star restaurants that cater to the crazy rich Asians.
 Most of their cheapest platters are either the basic salmon or vegetarian ones, and those are around $70 to $80+ for a small serving.

 The fancy recipes, on the other hand, have no price limit.
-Jade restaurant at The Fullerton Hotel has an insane $388 yu sheng platter that features lobster and abalone – none of which are actually that unique.
+Summer Palace at Regent Hotel has yu sheng platters that feature lobsters, Mexican abalones and even bird’s nest ($138).

 If you’re willing to splash some $300 on lo hei, then why not get something a little more special?
-Summer Pavilion at the Ritz Carlton has a suckling pig and black caviar yu sheng that’s $276 for a similar portion.
+Summer Pavilion at the Ritz Carlton has a Hokkaido king scallop and black caviar yu sheng that’s $336 for a large portion.

 Bonus – what’s the meaning of yu sheng & lo hei?